younsookim365/speeding-fine-calculator/README.md

 # Speeding Fine Calculator
 Java console application designed to calculate fines for citizens caught speeding in a 120km zone.

+## Overview
+This application calculates fines for citizens caught speeding in a 120km zone by multiplying the speed by R10.20 to calculate the total fine.
+It then displays the citizen's name, speed, and the resulting fine amount if applicable.

 ## Features
 - Fine Calculation
 - Display of Results